adedomin/independent-study/indep-study.md

 The other feature it is lacking is nested tasks;
 tools like Ansible call these roles, which are basically sub-playbooks with their own variables and modules.

-The core modules are also lacking in features.
+The core modules are also lacking;
-The file module copies files, but does not give users the ability to set owner or mode of the file.
-This could be implemented however.
+basic operations, such as working with Operating System services, is not yet possible.
-Because this project has really started, many of the example scripts abuse the shell module, which is not much better than using shell scripts.
+Because this project has really started, many of the example scripts abuse the shell module, which is not much better than using shell scripts directly.

 Unlike Python, NodeJS is not a common package that comes pre-installed on many Linux or BSD installations.
 So unlike Ansible, to utilize AutomateJS, a user must ensure NodeJS is installed on the system.